Learning to perform a brand analysis on your brand’s competitors will keep you one step ahead of the competition.

 Compare your competitors’ current offering to what they’ve done in the past.
 Does it align or have they taken things in a new direction?
 And has this prompted a good response from consumers or press?

-Examine everything you can, from their pricing strategy to their social media campaigns.
+Examine everything you can, from their pricing strategy to their social media campaigns to the types of blogs they post.

 What services and products do they offer?
-Something new to the market, or have they stripped things back?
+Is it something new to the market, or have they stripped things back?
 Have they left any clues to where the market is heading that you hadn’t noticed before?

 It can be easy to take a dim view on your competitors, but this doesn’t have to be Gryffindor Vs. Slytherin people!